nearit/Android-SDK/README.md

 ### Give feedback ###

-To send a rating to a feedback
+To respond to a feedback request
 ```java
 // rating must be an integer between 0 and 5, and you can set a comment string.
 nearItManager.sendEvent(new FeedbackEvent(feedback, rating, "Awesome"));